 A: There may be a risk of legal penalties if the CERB overpayment is found to be the result of fraud.
-The federal government has introduced Bill C-17, which if passed, could result in penalties such as fines or jail time if someone is found guilty of fraud.
+The federal government had introduced Bill C-17, which if passed, would have resulted in penalties such as fines or jail time if someone is found guilty of fraud.
 Applicants may be subject to a penalty if they:

 - Provided false or misleading information;

 - Knowingly failed to declare some or all their income;

 - Made a representation that they knew was false or misleading;

 - Made an application or declaration that they knew was false or misleading; or